scramjetorg/platform-docs/samples/discord-slack-connection/discord-read/README.md

 * Expand `OAuth2` and select `URL Generator`
 * Select `bot` under scopes and `Read Messages/View Channels` under bot permissions.
 Copy URL
 * Paste the URL into web browser address bar.
 Connect to Discord message will appear.
 Select your server from `Add To Server` dropdown and click on `Continue`
-* Confirm permissions on the next screen by clicking `Authorise` button.
+* Confirm permissions on the next screen by clicking `Authorize` button.
-* You will get a confirmation saying: _you may now close this window or tab_.
+* You will get a confirmation saying: *you may now close this window or tab*.

 Create a file called `config.json` and add: